 You will visit the courtyard, the church and the crypt, where you can still see the bones of some of the monks who once lived here.
 But the biggest surprise comes in the end when your guide walks with you to the top of the roof.

 From up there, you have an amazing view of the city, the mountains and even the silver mines in the distance.

 It is worth doing this tour for the view alone.
 You won’t regret it.

 #3 Eat Kalaphurka

-As we were driving from San Pedro de Atacama to Uyuni, our guide asked us about our travel plans and, the moment he heard we were going to Potosi, explained to us that we absolutely had to try Kalaphurka.
+As we were driving from San Pedro de Atacama to Uyuni, our guide asked us about our travel plans.
+The moment he heard we were going to Potosi, he explained to us that we absolutely had to try Kalaphurka.